Tevita Naqali

-Tevita Naqali (born 1996) is a Fijian professional rugby union player who plays as a lock for Old Glory DC in Major League Rugby (MLR).
+Tevita Naqali (born 1996) is a professional rugby union player who plays as a lock for Old Glory DC in Major League Rugby (MLR).

 He previously played for Fijian Drua in the Australian National Rugby Championship, Fijian Latui in Global Rapid Rugby and Valladolid RAC in the División de Honor de Rugby.

+He has played internationally for the United States national rugby union team since 2025, after having qualified on residency grounds.